-After graduating cum laude from Harvard Law School, Joel served as a law clerk to Chief Justice Scott Bales of the Arizona Supreme Court, a legal fellow with the ACLU of Arizona, and a law clerk to Judge Roslyn O. Silver of the U.S. District Court of Arizona.
-Joel holds undergraduate degrees in political science and history from Arizona State University, where he was a Flinn scholar.
+Joel Edman (he/him) has been deeply engaged in Arizona's politics since high school.
+Joel has worked on campaigns for Congress, Maricopa County Board of Supervisors, and Attorney General, and has collaborated with the Arizona Students' Association.
+After graduating cum laude from Harvard Law School, clerked for Chief Justice Scott Bales of the Arizona Supreme Court, served as a legal fellow with the ACLU of Arizona, and was law clerk to Judge Roslyn O. Silver of the U.S. District Court of Arizona.
+He majored in political science and history at Arizona State University, where he was a Flinn scholar.

 Operations & Communications Director

 Mayra Ibarra (she/her) has years of experience in coalition-building, budget management, and community-focused program development.
 Mayra grew up in South Phoenix and returns to Arizona after several years in Washington, DC where she was previously a Program Director with the Central American Resource Center (CARECEN) working on language access and community outreach.
 More recently she was a Program Manager and Consultant for DC Greens managing the DC Farmers' Market Nutrition Incentive Program and working on food justice issues across the city.
 Mayra is passionate about immigrant rights and racial equity.
 She holds undergraduate degrees in Mathematics and Cultural Studies from Scripps College, as well as a master's degree in American Studies from Purdue University.